wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

         // Gets the current period of the encoder encoder.getPeriod();

+.. _resetting-an-encoder:

 Resetting an encoder
 ~~~~~~~~~~~~~~~~~~~~

 To reset an encoder to a distance reading of zero, call the :code:`reset()` method.
-This is useful for ensuring that the measured distance corresponds to the actual desired physical measurement, and is often called during a `homing <Homing an encodered mechanism>`_ routine:
+This is useful for ensuring that the measured distance corresponds to the actual desired physical measurement, and is often called during a :ref:`homing <homing-an-encodered-mechanism>` routine:

 .. tabs::